 A pale central crown is a typical sign of too little light.
-As Aloes originate in arid locations around Saudi Arabia, replicate their habitats by offering at least two hours of direct sunlight a day, especially during the height of winter.
+As the species originates in arid locations, replicate their habitats by offering at least two hours of direct sunlight a day, especially during the height of winter.

 Alternatively, too much sunlight will lead to sun-scorch, with typical signs including browning or crispy leaves, dry leaf-edges, sunken leaves, stunted growth and 'pup' death.
 Although too little light will cause over-watering issues, too much sunlight will negatively affect the plant as well.
 A location that offers over two hours of sunlight a day will bring the optimum growth for the Aloe.
 If yours has fallen short of this issue, reduce the amount of the sun considerably and always be mindful of environmental shock (when two locations offer too different growing conditions).
 Remove some of the affected leaves and increase irrigations slightly.

 Over-supplementing an Aloe will bring nothing but grief in the likes of yellowing leaves and weak, dramatic growth.
-Although a monthly feed is an excellent way to promote healthy, vigorous growth, dry soil and fine chemicals from the feeds will quickly lead to the burning of roots.
+Although regular feeds are an excellent way to promote healthy, vigorous growth, dry soil and fine chemicals from the feeds will quickly lead to the burning of roots.
 The best advice for this issue is to pre-moisten the soil beforehand; not only will this remove the chemical-edge found in fertilisers, but it will also adversely remove the chance of root burns.

 Curled leaves and crispy brown edges are the result of too little water and over-exposure to the sun.
 Although all Aloes are a superb choice for plants in sunny locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every few days, starting from a indirect location to few hours of morning / evening sun over the course of a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in the spring) to wrap the roots around moister soil.

 Since its formal classification by Carl Linnaeus in 1753 as Aloe perfoliata, this species has had many names in the 18th and 19th centuries, including A. lava, A. lanzae, and A. vulgaris.
 The species originate from the Arabian Peninsula but has been naturalised in Africa in recent times.
 The common name, Aloe vera, was penned by Nicolaas Burman in 1768, with the epithet vera meaning 'true' in Latin.
 In the first century AD, the species was included in Dioscorides' De Materia Medica stating about its medical benefits.